Arbitration And Mediation

 Looking for an alternative to court for your dispute?
-AlpernSchubert P.C.
-Personal Injury Attorneys offers impartial arbitration and mediation services in Pittsburgh, PA and the surrounding area.
+AlpernSchubert, P.C.‘s personal injury attorneys offer impartial arbitration and mediation services in Pittsburgh, Pennsylvania, and the surrounding area.
 Our attorneys will use their considerable experience to help you and the other party find a successful resolution for your dispute.

-In simpler terms, arbitration is binding while mediation is non-binding.
+In simpler terms, arbitration is binding while mediation is nonbinding.
 Arbitration is different from other types of dispute resolution, and is very similar to litigation in court, without the actual courtroom or judge.
-Determinations by experts and mediation are both focused more towards negotiation, while arbitration is focused on a final and binding decision.
-Arbitration is commonly used for things like international commercial transactions, commercial disputes, or other similar things.
-Arbitration can be either voluntary or mandatory and can be either binding or non-binding.
+Determinations by experts and mediation are both focused more on negotiation, while arbitration is focused on a final and binding decision.
+Arbitration is commonly used for things like international commercial transactions, commercial disputes or other similar things.
+Arbitration can be either voluntary or mandatory and can be either binding or nonbinding.

 Our Arbitration Services Include:

 - Voluntary and mandatory arbitration